Action Scenes #

 Combat is a type of action scene where the players fight enemies.
 Enemies have the following attributes:

-- An HP value, ranging from 1 to around 10
+- A health value, ranging from 1 to around 10

-- A list of tags, each with a star value ranging from 1-5
+- A list of tags, each with a star value ranging from 1✦ to 5✦

 Young Red Dragon

-When attacking an enemy, make a roll against their difficulty plus an additional tag of the GM’s choice and any conditions.
+When attacking an enemy, make a roll against their difficulty plus an additional tag of the GM’s choice.
 An enemy’s tags are not exhausted after use.
 Instead, the enemy cannot use that same tag again until they have used all other tags at least once.
-If the roll is successful, the player applies damage to the enemy’s HP based on the Outcomes Table.
+If the roll is successful, the player applies damage to the enemy’s health based on the Outcomes Table.

-When defending against an enemy, the player rolls defensively against the difficulty plus an additional tag of the GM’s choice and any conditions.
+When defending against an enemy, the player rolls defensively against the difficulty plus an additional tag of the GM’s choice.
 If successful, the player can also apply damage when attacked, as per the Outcomes Table.

 Example Combat Roll #